tongping/ece697-mlsys/README.md

 **Tentative project timeline:**

-- Identify a Sys4ML or ML4sys problem and prepare 1-page problem statement (Sept.
-14)
+- Identify a Sys4ML or ML4sys problem and prepare 1-page problem statement (09/14)

 - Midterm Review: each group prepares a talk around 15 minutes to talk about their progress.
 (10/14)

 - Final presentation: each group prepares a talk around 30 minutes, which is similar to a paper presentation.
-(12
+(11/30, 12/02, 12/07)

 - Project Deadline: you could write the report with [MLSys format](https://mlsys.org/Conferences/2021/CallForPapers).
 Please ensure the results reported are reproducable by preparing your code following [this guideline](https://ctuning.org/ae/submission.html).
 The final report will be submitted on the moodle.
-(Dec.
-8)
+(12/08)